401(k) hardship withdrawals: What they are and how they work

 • Starting in 2024, you may be able to withdraw up to $1,000 per year from retirement plans for certain emergencies without paying the 10% penalty.
 More details might be shared as the option becomes available.

-• Starting in 2024, domestic abuse victims—including those with children or household members who are abused—may be able to withdraw 50% of their account balance, up to $10,000 maximum, without paying a 10% penalty.
+• Starting in 2024, domestic abuse victims—including those with children or household members who are abused—may be able to withdraw 50% of their account balance, up to $10,000 maximum, without paying the 10% penalty.
 You can also repay the withdrawn amount into the plan over three years.

-Hardship withdrawal limits
+401(k) hardship withdrawal limits

-You also might be limited by how much you have in your 401(k).
-Depending on your plan, you might only be able to withdraw money that you contributed—but not your earnings.
+Depending on your plan, hardship withdrawals may be limited to your contributions—not your earnings.
 But some plans might also let you withdraw money that your employer contributed, such as 401(k) matching contributions.

-Hardship withdrawal documentation
+401(k) hardship withdrawal documentation

-You may need to share proof of the hardship event and show that you don’t have insurance or other assets and can’t qualify for a loan before you receive the hardship withdrawal.
+Depending on your plan, you may need to share proof of the hardship event.
+Or you may need to show that you don’t have other ways of getting the funds, like insurance, loans or other assets.
 Your employer may also want to verify that you can’t cover the hardship by stopping your 401(k) contributions.

 Does a hardship withdrawal from a 401(k) have consequences?

-Although a 401(k) hardship withdrawal might give you quick access to the money you’ve saved, there are several downsides to consider:
+Although a 401(k) hardship withdrawal might give you quick access to the money you’ve saved, there are several downsides to consider.

 • You can’t repay the amount you take out.
 Unlike with a 401(k) loan, you can’t repay the money that you take out with a 401(k) hardship withdrawal.
 As a result, you’ll miss out on the potential investment growth that would have come from that money.
 And while you can make new contributions, there are annual 401(k) contribution limits.